 Day Ten: DFW, my home airport and end destination is all over the news.
 As one of the 13 designated “screener airports” allowing flights in from Europe, customs is been overwhelmed on the day before the European ban is to take effect.
 Reports of lines from three to seven hours long are all over the news.
 The customs area is now a veritable petri dish.
 I start having second thoughts about my departure, just 12 hours away now.
 I am to leave at 3:40am, so I have a conversation with my driver.
 Goa airport is 90 minutes away, and I have a car confirmed to pick me up at 11:30pm.
 “How late can I let you know if I change my mind?”
 He tells me I must call him by 9:00pm if I decide to cancel.

-I have a two week tour scheduled through a nearby country that begins April 4th.
+I have a two week tour scheduled through Pakistan that begins April 4th.
 I have made full payment, and am now within the “no refunds” period.
 Yes, I have traveler’s cancellation insurance, but their policy states “Fear of travel is not a justified reason to file a claim.”
 The tipping point comes for me when the owner of the tour company makes the offer to refund the cost of the tour, less deposit to be rolled over to another tour at another time.
 Once that obstacle is removed, it all comes down to which feels better…a lesser risk of catching the virus in a country where most practice Ayurvedic medicine and think nothing of raw sewage running alongside the sidewalk?
 Or a potentially greater risk of walking through “the valley of the shadow of death” to get home?
 At least if I get sick in the US, I have clean drinking water and a stable toilet seat.
 No toilet paper, mind you, but at least a toilet seat.

 At 9:00pm, I call Satar, the driver, and tell him my trip to the airport is a go.
 I quickly finish packing my bags and steal off in the cool of the night, choking back the tears and feelings that after 80 countries, for the first time, I have chickened out.
 As I follow my driver carrying my suitcase on his head down the dark narrow path to the main road, I turn for one last look and listen.
 “Bye Bye, Paradise,” I say aloud as an old family friend used to say.